sparrowcode/PermissionsKit/README.md

 <img src="https://rawcdn.githack.com/IvanVorobei/RequestPermission/fb53d20f152a3e76e053e6af529306611fb794f0/resources/request-permission - baner.svg"/>

 ## About
-This project is about managing permissions with the customizable visual effects.
-Beautiful dialog increases the chance of approval (which is important when we request notification).
+This project is about managing permissions with customizable visual effects.
+Beautiful dialog increases chance of approval (which is important when we request notification).
 Simple control of this module saves you hours of development.
 You can start using this project with just two lines of code and easy customization!
-You can see [how I am designed UI](https://youtu.be/1mDdX7fQRv4) and [how use pod tutorial](https://youtu.be/viFDunOdyBg) on youtube.
+You can watch [how I design UI](https://youtu.be/1mDdX7fQRv4) and [how to use pod tutorial](https://youtu.be/viFDunOdyBg) on YouTube.

-Preview GIF loading `4mb`.
-Please, wait
+Preview GIF is loading `4mb`.
+Please wait.

 <img src="https://rawcdn.githack.com/IvanVorobei/RequestPermission/fb53d20f152a3e76e053e6af529306611fb794f0/resources/request-permission - mockup_preview.gif" width="500">

 <img src="https://rawcdn.githack.com/IvanVorobei/SPPermission/1b658cd8943cef1687c37789d6c410a613868c36/Recource/request-permission - shop.svg"/>

 I have a store where I sell applications and modules for Xcode projects.
-You can find source of applications or custom animations / UI.
+You can find source codes of applications or custom animations / UI.
 I regularly update the code.
-Visit my website for see all items for sale: [xcode-shop.com](https://xcode-shop.com).
-In website you can find preview and for some items link in AppStore
+Visit my website to see all items for sale: [xcode-shop.com](https://xcode-shop.com).
+On the website you can find previews and, for some items, links to AppStore.

 <img src="https://rawcdn.githack.com/IvanVorobei/SPPermission/1b658cd8943cef1687c37789d6c410a613868c36/Recource/request-permission - shop.svg"/>